FORTH-ModelBasedTracker/MonocularRGB_3D_Handpose_WACV18/README.md

 You will need **Python 3.x** to run the scripts.

-If you use the provided pretrained network for 2D Joint estimation you will also need to istall **tensorflow**.
+If you use the provided pretrained network for 2D Joint estimation (by Goudis et al) you will also need to istall **tensorflow**.

+If you use the 2D joint estimator of Simon et al you will need to install [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [PyOpenPose](https://github.com/FORTH-ModelBasedTracker/PyOpenPose).
+Follow the installation instructions on these projects.

+## Hand detector

+On our paper we use a retrained YOLO detector to detect hands (left, right) and heads in the input image.
+The codebase in this project does not include that part of the pipeline.
+The example scripts use an initial bounding box and tracking to crop the user's hand in the images and pass it to the 2D joint estimator.

 ## Usage

 You can use the 3D hand pose estimation with any 2D joint estimator.
+We provide two different example scripts:

+### handpose.py

-The **handpose.py** script uses the 2D joint estimator of [Gouidis et al](http://users.ics.forth.gr/~argyros/mypapers/2019_05_MVA_hand2Dkeypoints.pdf) in order to regress to the 3D pose of the hand.
+The **handpose.py** script uses the 2D hand joint estimator of [Gouidis et al](http://users.ics.forth.gr/~argyros/mypapers/2019_05_MVA_hand2Dkeypoints.pdf).

+### handpose_simon_backend.py

+This script uses the 2D hand joint estimator by Simon et al. You will need to properly install Openpose and PyOpenPose before running this script.